Ādaži

 Ādaži (/lv/) (formerly Aahof) is a town in Pierīga, on the left bank of the Gauja river.
-The town is the administrative center of Ādaži Municipality, in the Vidzeme region of Latvia.
+The town is the administrative center of Ādaži Municipality, in the Vidzeme region of Latvia, as well as the extraterritorial seat of its Ādaži Parish.
 It is located by the highway A1, 21.6 km from the center of Riga.
 Latvia's longest river, the Gauja, flows along the Ādaži River, and its tributary Vējupe divides the town into two parts.

-The town is sometimes popularly known due to the nearby Latfood factory producing Ādažu Čipsi, the best known potato chip brand in Latvia. Ādaži also has an eponymous wakeboarding club on the Gauja.
+The town is sometimes popularly known due to the nearby Latfood factory producing Ādažu Čipsi, the best known potato chip brand in Latvia, as well as the home of the largest military base in the country. Ādaži also has an eponymous wakeboarding club on the Gauja.

 Ādaži has administrative offices, schools (Ādaži Elementary School, Ādaži Secondary School, and Ādaži Free Waldorf School), Kindergarten Strautiņš, several shops (Maxima, Rimi, Elvi) and service companies.

 History

 The castle of Novum Molendinum (Neuermühlen) located in the Bukulti and Baltezers areas, has been documented since at least 1204.
 Here, the Battle of Neuermühlen took place in 1492.
 After the battle the Bishop of Riga had to recognize the Teutonic Order as Overlord of Livonia.

 The modern town of Ādaži is formed around the center of the former Gauja Manor (Aahof) or the Gauja-Pļava Manor, but the newest part of the village, Vējupe - around the center of the Remberģu Manor (Ringenberg).
 In the 19th century, it was called Ādaži-Carnikava Parish.

 According to the provisions of the 2021 Latvian administrative reform, Ādaži gained city rights (town status) on 1 July 2022.